friedcouch/Depict/README.md

 Command to run the website locally:
 `netlify dev`

+* If you decided to `git clone` the repository, you'll need the database key, which is stored in the `.env` file.

 ## Design Process:
 ### Target Audience
 - People who love to explore art and love to create artworks.